 Respect is the sense of worth for someone or their abilities or qualities.
 In a relationship, it’s all three.
 Respect is sometimes acceptance without compromise.
 Respect is healthy boundaries.
 Respect is having an even playing field.
 Sometimes it’s seeing your partner do something without you, and recognizing they are just as much an individual as they are your partner.
 Sometimes it’s relinquishing control for equality to flourish.
 It’s putting their needs before your wants.

 Compassion is deep sympathy and a wish to help.
 It’s listening before speaking and thinking before doing.
 Compassion is putting others first, but in a good relationship, it’s trusting they will return the favor.
 It’s forgiveness of one’s past, and understanding that it led them to their place today.
 Compassion is also mutually beneficial.
 Research has found that several weeks of compassion training has positively affected participants’ everyday well-being.
+Whether for love or leadership, kindness is key.

 Understanding is a state of mutual interdependence, meaning each person in the relationship can live and be in harmony with the other(s).
 It’s communication and collaboration—where the best solution is found—instead of compromise—where neither gets exactly what they want.
 It’s finding where your life fits in with your partner’s life, and how you can both add to each other’s lives while maintaining autonomy.
 Relationships Motivation Theory explains how the need for relatedness, nor the satisfaction of that need are quite enough to create successful relationships.
 Instead, only understanding relationships in which either experience and provide autonomy are deemed successful.